UIS.501 Technology Vendor Policy

 Georgetown University has adopted the security audit and accountability principles established in NIST SP 800-53 “Risk Assessment” guidelines as the official policy for this security domain.
 Each departmental technology requisitioner, sponsor, administrator, steward and owner must adhere to the guidelines and procedures associated with this policy in order to support and be compliant with the University information security framework.

 The University Information Security Office (UISO) must approve the use of third-party technology providers and systems which access, store or process any University data not classified as public data.
 Only authorized third-party service providers will be used to access, exchange, store, process or analyze university data, or to provide the university with critical operational technologies.
-Only Procurement Services is authorized to execute contracts with third-party technology providers for services, paid or free.
+Only Procurement Services is authorized to execute contracts with third-party technology providers for services, paid or free, after UISO authorization has been provided.

 Unauthorized and non-compliant 3rd-party solutions will be prevented from gaining access to University data, the network, or its systems until such time that designated security standards can be met.